helm/charts/stable/sysdig/README.md

 $ helm install --name sysdig -f custom-app-checks.yaml stable/sysdig
 ```

-## Using this chart with AWS Marketplace
+## Deploying the AWS Marketplace Sysdig agent image

 This is an use case similar to pull images from a private registry.
 You need to
-get the authorization token for the image registry:
+get the authorization token for the AWS Marketplace ECS image registry:

 ```bash
 aws ecr --region=us-east-1 get-authorization-token --output text --query authorizationData[].authorizationToken | base64 -d | cut -d: -f2